sixteenmillimeter/filmless/README.md

 ### pages.sh

 Similar to the calibration script, this will convert your output .tif files from `filmless_processing.pde` to the correct DPI.
+Also set the `DPI` variable in this script to the one used in your Processing sketch.
+By default, this looks for files named `page_*.tif` on your Desktop.

 <a name="calibration"></a>
 #### 4. Calibration